cesar-ilharco/acl-2020/_pages/calls/papers.md

 toc_sticky: true
 toc_icon: "cog"
 ---
+**NEW:** The abstract submission deadline is Jan 25, 2021.
+(1) You will NOT be able to submit the full paper if you miss the 1/25 deadline.
+(2)  If you submit an abstract but decide not to submit the full paper, please withdraw your submission by Feb 1.
+(3) Also, if you have multiple submissions for the same paper (i.e., several submission IDs with the same title), please keep only one of these submissions and withdraw the rest by Feb 1; otherwise, we will not know which version you want to be reviewed, and would have to desk-reject all the submissions.
+(4) Finally, after your initial submission, you should have received an automatic confirmation email which shows your submission ID.
+If you have not received that email, that means the email has been bounced back.
+In that case, please check your email address associated with your softconf account and replace that email address with one that works properly.

-**NEW:** The submission site is now available at [https://www.softconf.com/acl2021/papers/](https://www.softconf.com/acl2021/papers/).
+The submission site is now available at [https://www.softconf.com/acl2021/papers/](https://www.softconf.com/acl2021/papers/).
 Please be aware of the abstract submission deadline on **January 25, 2021**, which is a week ahead of the full paper submission deadline on **February 1, 2021**.
 Here are [the abstract submission form](https://2021.aclweb.org/downloads/Abstract_Submission_Form.pdf) and [the full paper submission form](https://2021.aclweb.org/downloads/Full_Paper_Submission_Form.pdf) for your reference.

 ## Final CFP: ACL-IJCNLP 2021, Bangkok, Thailand
 The Joint Conference of the 59<span style="vertical-align: super;">th</span> Annual Meeting of the Association for Computational Linguistics and the 11<span style="vertical-align: super;">th</span> International Joint Conference on